-Community Outcomes How Our Activity Contributes to the Community Outcomes Building Assurance To ensure buildings are constructed in a safe manner, illegal building work is either brought up to standard or removed, and that building control activities are delivered in a timely, helpful, and proficient manner.
-Environmental Health To ensure that food provided for sale is safe, free from contamination and prepared in suitable premises, that other public health risks are managed through the appropriate licensing of premises and operations, to reduce and where possible prevent the occurrence and spread of communicable diseases.
+Community Outcomes How Our Activity Contributes to the Community Outcomes Building Assurance To ensure buildings are constructed in in accordance with the New Zealand building code, dangerous or insanitary building work is either brought up to standard or removed, and that building control activities are delivered in a timely, helpful, and proficient manner.

+Community Outcomes How Our Activity Contributes to the Community Outcomes Environmental Health To ensure that food provided for sale is safe, free from contamination and prepared in suitable premises, that other public health risks are managed through the appropriate licensing of premises and operations, to reduce and where possible prevent the occurrence and spread of communicable diseases.
 To ensure the safe and responsible sale and consumption of alcohol in the district by managing all applications in a timely, helpful, and proficient manner, and to ensure that bylaws regulating activities are administered with the aim of safeguarding public health and safety.
 Animal Control To minimise the danger, distress, and nuisance caused by dogs and wandering stock and ensure all known dogs are recorded and registered.
 Civil Defence Emergency Management To build a resilient community where the potential effects of "all hazards" have been minimised and the community is ready to respond in the face of natural hazard events and emergencies.
 Maritime Safety To ensure Tasman's coastal waters are safe and accessible and that all known commercial operators are registered.
 Parking Management To facilitate the public's access to urban retailers and services, respond to any misuse of disabled parking, and remove reported abandoned vehicles.